dirkroorda/laf-fabric/docs/taskwriting.rst

     do use it in your task,
     the workbench will stop your task and shout error messages at you.
     If you declare features that do not exist in the LAF data, you just get a warning.
-But if you try to use such features, you get also an error in that case.
+But if you try to use such features, you get also a loud error.

 Information flow from workbench to task
 =======================================
-The workbench will call the function *task(object)* in your task script, and the thing that is passed to it as *object* is an object of class :class:`GrafTask <graf.task.GrafTask>`.
+The workbench will call the function *task(object)* in your task script, and the thing it hands over to it as *object* is an object of class :class:`GrafTask <graf.task.GrafTask>`.
 By using this object, you have to access all of its methods.